-A community is not just a group of houses built together in a specific geographic area.
-Community means so much more than that.
+A community is not just a group of houses built together in a specific geographic area – it is so much more than that.
 It starts with construction and ends with… well, if done correctly and you’ve truly created a sense of community, it doesn’t end.
-Community is a mixture of people, relationships, experiences; it is life.
 And what ties it all together?
 The model home.
 Your model home can be the thing that ties the construction/building aspect of a neighborhood to the human element needed to make a neighborhood a community.
 And, it can be your most effective sales tool for prospective home buyers.

 Creating a Community

 So how does the model home help in the creation of a community?
 It’s all in the merchandising.
 Model merchandising takes the potential buyer’s hopes, dreams, habits, and needs, and brings them to life.
-Merchandising blends the demographics and psychographics of a prospective buyer to create a design, more so, an experience.
-It’s through effective model merchandising that a prospective buyer can visualize, in a very hands-on way, how they would experience life in your home and community.
+Merchandising blends demographics and psychographics to create an experience.
+Effective model merchandising makes it possible to visualize, in a very hands-on way, how to experience life in your home and community.
 While websites and brochures are important in creating marketing buzz, nothing helps sell the community quite like the model home.
 It sets the tone and vibe of the community for its future homeowners.

-Undefined spaces within a model allow the builder to demonstrate that you understand what’s important to the buyers in your community.
-For example, if you are building homes primarily for first time buyers, you probably won’t want merchandise a large formal dining room as this use is not important for this buyer.
-Conversely, if your primary buyers are families, then they will want to see a large space that can accommodate family dinners.
+Flex spaces within a model allow the builder to demonstrate that you understand what’s important to the buyers in your community.
+For example, if you are building homes primarily for first time buyers, you probably won’t want to merchandise a large formal dining room as this use is not important for them.
+Conversely, if your primary buyers are move-up families, they may want to see a large space that can accommodate family dinners.
 Or, perhaps a designated work from home space is important, or a place for arts and crafts with the grandchildren.
-The model home allows you to show your buyers you understand their wants and needs.
+The model home allows you to show you understand your buyers’ specific wants and needs.

-Further, the model home provides an opportunity to elicit strong lifestyle desires.
 One of the places that frequently generates the most excitement about living a certain lifestyle is the kitchen.
-As kitchens tend to be where we spend the majority of our time in our homes, a well-merchandised model home can be the trigger for your buyer.
+Because kitchens tend to be where we spend the majority of our time in our homes, a well-merchandised kitchen can be the inspirational trigger for your buyer.
 It can help them see how they will care for their family, entertain their friends, and live every day life.

 Making the Sale

 Once the land has been purchased, streets have been paved, and the actual houses built, the model home can help tie it all together.
-A strategically merchandised model home can be the most effective marketing and sales tool for your community.
-It can illustrate to prospective buyers what you, as a builder, are offering: it can help sell the lifestyle dream.
+A strategically merchandised model home can be the most effective marketing and sales tool for your community: a beacon of an achievable dream.

 To learn how we can help create a model home that will help sell your community, please contact us today.